appscode-cloud/ui-wizards/charts/kubedbcom-proxysql-editor-options/README.md

 ## Introduction

-This chart deploys a Proxysql Editor UI Options on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys a ProxySQL Editor UI Options on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites